Understanding the 99%

 Some will read that and argue that if they were to do that, they would not have enough money to go out to eat, buy clothes, etc. If this is the case, then unfortunately you cannot afford to do these things.
-You will need to stay in and find something else to do.
+You will need to stay in and find something else for entertainment.
 You will need to make sacrifices.

 Aside from those that inherited their wealth (and less than 20% have inherited their wealth), millionaires are self-made.
 How did they do this?
 They paid themselves first.
 That is how they became the 1%.
 As you accumulate money, the rate at which it grows (or compounds) accelerates.
 (Play with this savings growth calculator to see for yourself.
 To read more about the 1%, read my post on interviews with the 1%.)

-Below are three amounts of money and the money earned in a given year if that amount were to grow at 3%.
+Below are three amounts of money saved (left) and the interest earned in a given year if that amount were to grow at 3% (right):

 Amount Saved Interest Earned